clever-real-estate/frontend-coding-interview/README.md

 # Photo app

 This app shows your photos.
+You can like a photo by clicking the star icon.
+Likes are client sided, and not held in local storage.

 ## Installation